5argon/Firestorm/README.md

 ## "Oh no REST sucks, why don't you use gRPC?"

 In short I gave up, but it looks like a better than REST way if done right.
 It is just too messy with Unity.
 (In normal C# where NUGET is usable I would do RPC way.)
 Also the official C# API for Firestore uses the RPC + protobuf way, so no JSON mess like what I have here.
+[One person even said he has successfully use gRPC from Unity](https://groups.google.com/forum/#!topic/firebase-talk/SJIgIN8hZJg), but since I have come a long way with `UnityWebRequest` I might as well continue using this as I wait.
+(But gRPC way will provide you with the interface most likely equal to upcoming Unity Firestore SDK, not an imitaion like Firestorm.)

 ### What is it